Agent Builder is in beta. Some features are still in development and are subject to change.

 Add the progress message component

-The Message component is helpful for displaying messages to the user.
-Here, you’ll use it to display a loading message while the summarization is in progress.
+The Message component displays messages to users.
+Here, you use it to display a loading message while summarization is in progress.

 1